 What category are you in?
 And what sub-category within that category are you in?
 This all makes a big difference in your customers’ perception.
 Repositioning your brand after it is established, risks losing the customers used to finding your brand in your former brand category.
 Be careful!

 4. Brand Promise.
 How does your customer expect your brand to behave?

-This is where most brand fail!
+This is where most brands fail!
 They mistakenly believe that they control their brand promise.
-They believe that the brand image they have projected on line, through advertising, and in their trade dress is a one-way message to their customers about what to expect from their brand, their product, and even their company.
+They believe that the brand image they have projected online, through advertising, and in their trade dress is a one-way message to their customers about what to expect from their brand, their product, and even their company.

 And what are those expectations?
 Quality, price, quantity, appearance, utility, status, popularity, transparency, availability, and a myriad of other factors that are noticeable to your customer.
 If you change any of them, be prepared for a reaction in the marketplace.
 Customers like to be loyal to brands they depend on.
 Shopping for a new brand is downright frightening.
 What are they going to get now?
 And how many brands do they have to go through to get what you had given them, but they somehow lost?

 What about integrity?
 Do you deliver what you advertise?
 Does your branded product consistently deliver the same or improved features and benefits over history?
 Your customer’s expectations are shaped by their history with your product.
 Don’t upset them by making quick, unexpected changes.